 - Push back up into the starting position and repeat 10-20 times.

-Variations: Knee push-ups, finger push-ups, hand to elbow push-ups, clap push-ups, wide push-ups, narrow push-ups, slow push-ups.
+Variations: Knee push-ups, finger push-ups, hand-to-elbow push-ups, clap push-ups, wide push-ups, narrow push-ups, and slow push-ups.
 Check out more techniques.

 3. Ab Crunches